oxydemeton/arg_parse/README.md

 - [ ] Ability to make Argument or subcommand required
 - [ ] Cache the result of parsing the cli arguments to improve performance slightly
 - [ ] Easy macro or function to configure the parser
+- [ ] Split Config and Results into different features which can be enabled or disabled in the cargo.toml

  # Example
  Prints if the flag `--a` is provided and the parameter provided under `-b`